Temporal and spectral study of the X-ray pulsar 2S 1553-542 during the 2021 outburst: Observation and data analysis

 \section{Observation and data analysis}

-We have detected an outburst from the X-ray pulsar and followed up using different.
-We use data from different all-sky X-ray monitors like Swift/BAT (15--50 keV), MAXI/GSC (2--20 keV), Fermi/GBM (12--25 keV) to study the evolution of the outburst.
-We analyzed the NuSTAR data close to the peak of the 2021 outburst and Swift/XRT data, which covers almost the whole outburst.
-We used the {\tt HEASOFT} v6.27.2 for the data reduction and analysis.
+An outburst from the X-ray pulsar 2S 1553--542 was detected in 2021 and followed up using different satellites in multi-wavelength regions.
+The Burst Alert Telescope ({\it BAT}) onboard The Neil Gehrels {\it Swift} Observatory \citep{Ge04} is sensitive to hard X-ray (15--50 keV) \citep{Kr13}.
+To study the evolution of the outburst, we utilize data from various all-sky X-ray monitors, including {\it Swift}/BAT (15--50 keV), {\it MAXI}/GSC (2--20 keV), {\it Fermi}/GBM (12--25 keV). {\it NuSTAR} data taken at the peak of the 2021 outburst as well as {\it NICER} data were taken on various days of the outburst.
+We used {\tt HEASOFT} version 6.28 for the data reduction and analysis.